rraziel/es-validation/README.md

 ## Decorators

-A number of decorators are available, and can be used on fields, parameters or functions.
+A number of decorators are available, and can be used on properties, parameters or functions.
 In the later case, the constraint is placed on the method's returned values.

 `String` elements are converted to `Boolean`, `Number` or `Date`, depending on what type the constraint normally applies to.
 When relevant, `Object` elements are converted as well through `toString()`.